oconnor663/keybase_validator/design.md

 The verified tables will represent derived data, but that data is unlikely to ever be dropped, because signature verification is very stable.
-This will roughly double the overall storage requirements of the validator however.
+This will roughly double the overall storage requirements of the validator, however, compared to storing only the raw sigs.

 One wrinkle for user PGP sigs: The state of the user's sigchain determines what `full_hash` version of the key should be used to check a signature.
-In particular, this isn't local to the sigchain link in question; it's a matter of looking back in the sigchain.
-One workaround here could be to store the `full_hash` that was used to validate a signature, and to repeat the validation later if it ever looks like that `full_hash` that was used in the past doesn't match what's needed.
+If sigchain links are always ingested in order, we could try to keep track of full hashes, but there's a risk that different versions of the validator might disagree about which version of the full hash applied.
+One workaround here could be to store the `full_hash` that was used to validate a signature as a column in the verified table, and to repeat the validation later if it ever looks like that `full_hash` that was used in the past doesn't match what's expected.

+## Dump Files

+As noted above in the performance discussion, bulk dump files will probably be the most important step in improving bootstrapping performance.
+At a minimum, these will need to supply all the merkle tree interior nodes in the world.
+Dumping the interior nodes as a class will allow MySQL to execute a giant table scan, avoiding the round trip penalties that the Keybase API server pays for tree traversals.

+The dump file might also include root nodes, since I'm not sure a bulk root node fetching endpoint exists now, but alternatively such an endpoint could be added.
+Likewise the dump file could include user keys and sigs, but the existing API endpoints for fetching those in bulk are probably adequate.

+The dump file could be regenerated periodically, say once a week.
+If the query turns out to put an unacceptable load on the production DB, it could instead be generated from a replica.
+Only the most recent dump file needs to be kept around on the server, so storage requirements don't need to grow quadratically over time.
+Alternatively, the server could generate e.g. one dump file per day, including only the interior nodes generated that day, and the client could do a separate fetch for each day.
+(However, I don't think interior nodes record what day they were created on, so executing daily dumps without an expensive tree traversal might require some new indexes on the server side.)

+Ideally neither the database, nor the API server, nor the validator will need to keep the entire world of merkle iterior nodes in memory at any point.
+Formatting the whole thing as e.g. a giant JSON list of strings would make that tricky, because iterating over a JSON list in a streaming fashion is troublesome.
+A series of concatenated JSON blobs, or MessagePack blobs, or something like that would probably be easier to work with.
+But the details aren't super important here.

+## Parallelism

+The initial implementation of the validator will be single-threaded, and runtime is going to be dominated by IO at first.

+## Blockchain

+- naive loop
+- list of exact things to be verified
+- bootstrapping optimizations
+- updates (throwing away some caches, feature flags)
+- blockchain integration
+- team tree verification
+- parallelism optimizations
+- in-the-hot-path queries
+- contract estimates
+- dump files